hcooreman/syllabi/csci403-spr24-syllabus.md

 The assessments for this course include the following:

 - weekly check-in assignments addressing the topics of the week; these are graded on effort and evidence of understanding, with solutions discussed in the following class
-- 6-8 individual labs, addressing the SQL topics covered in class
+- 6-8 individual labs, addressing the topics covered in class
 - 3 quizzes, showing individual attainment of SQL and relational knowledge; prepare prior to the exam by completing the labs individually and fully preparing for and participating in class and getting your questions addressed in class, on the discussion board, or during office hours.
 - 2-part final project: the first is individual and shows basic attainment of the SQL-related course outcomes, and the second is a group project focusing on combining datasets and a deeper understanding of course outcomes.

-Note that there will be a SQL presentation day during Review Week, the non-SQL project will be due at the end of Review Week, and the final exam time will instead be used for non-SQL presentations.
+There is no final exam, and we will not use the final exam time scheduled by the registrar.

 ### <span style="color:darkblue">Grading Policy</span>